 Definition of a typical transmission range

-The typical transmission distance of 300-GHz link mainly depends on propagation attenuation of carrier frequencies whose values have been already published by Recommendation ITU-R P.676, P.838, P.840, and the output power and antenna gain of BBUand the receiver noise figure of RRH, and vice versa.
-The typical transmission range of the 300-GHz link is around 300 meters which may be improved by the technology progress of RF components. .
+The typical transmission distance of 300-GHz link mainly depends on propagation attenuation of carrier frequencies whose values have been already published by Recommendation ITU-R P.676, P.838, P.840, and the output power and antenna gain of BBUand the receiver noise figure of RRH, and vice versa. (see also section 7.2) The typical transmission range of the 300-GHz link is around 300 meters which may be improved by the technology progress of RF components. .